How to Apply

-If interested, please download a hard copy application, complete the highlighted fields in the PDF by typing your responses, print, and then sign by hand.
-The deadline for submission of application materials is Wednesday, April 29, 2015.
-After submitting your application, you will receive an email from the Upward Bound Programs confirming our receipt of your application.
-If you do not receive an email within 48 hours of submitting your application, please contact our office at (775) 784-4978 or email email@example.com.
+Hard copy applications are available in the counseling offices at the schools served by Upward Bound.
+If interested, you can also apply online by clicking "here."
+The deadline for submission of application materials is Friday, April 14, 2017.
+After submitting your application online, you will receive an email from the Upward Bound Programs confirming receipt of your submitted application.
+If you do not receive an email within 48 hours of submitting your application, please contact our office at (775) 784-4978 or email firstname.lastname@example.org.

 The forms and the required supplemental information can be submitted in three ways:

 - By completing a hard copy of the application and physically bringing it to our main office located in the Edmund J. Cain Hall building, Suite 203 at the University of Nevada, Reno.

 - By submitting your completed application to the school counselor at your current middle school or high school.